o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-pn PROJECT_NAME, --project-name PROJECT_NAME`

 The name of the project.
+You can find the name in the project's `project.json` file.

 `-o OUTPUT_PATH, --output-path OUTPUT_PATH`

-Optional path to output file to write project_path key to.
-If not supplied, then `C:\Users\USER_NAME\.o3de\Registry\bootstrap.setreg` is used instead
+An optional path to the output file that you want to write the `project_path` key to.
+If not supplied, then  this command uses the input file `C:/Users/USER_NAME/.o3de/Registry/bootstrap.setreg` instead.

 `-f, --force`

-Force the setting of the project path in the supplied setreg file
+Forces the project path to be set in the supplied setreg file.

 ## `create-template`